rovert9/web-counter/README.md

 # allows the user access to the databse
 GRANT ALL PRIVILEGES ON DATABASE countdb TO mary;

+# grants all privileges in the schema and table for the created used
+# required for PostgreSQL 15+
+\c countdb
+GRANT ALL PRIVILEGES ON SCHEMA public TO mary;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO mary;

 # exits the psql shell
 exit
 ```